UniqueSecure/MePOS-Print-button-WIFI-USB-Decorative-LED/README.md

 # MePOS Connect printing

-This is a sample code to quickly integrate the MePOS print feature to your application.
+This is a sample code to  integrate the MePOS print feature to your application with touch of visual interaction by manipulating while printing the decorative LEDs.
+On this example we are showing the printing action with a red colour and a completed print action with a green colour.

 ## Getting Started